diegoschlauri/marstek_venus_ha/README.md

 The integration does not control all batteries at the same time.
 Instead, it enables them in power levels to maximize efficiency and optimize self-consumption.
 It includes dynamic battery prioritization based on state of charge (SoC) and an advanced, optional logic for interacting with a wallbox/EV charger.

 This is a fork of https://github.com/diegoschlauri/marstek_venus_ha with added PID control logic and caching of the HA service calls to avoid too many calls to the batteries.
 I also translated the README to English to make it easier for non-German speakers to understand.
-Parts of the writing and coding was done with the help of AI tools.
+Parts of the writing and coding was done with the help of AI tools

 ## Key features